 Reality: A Jail Sentence is Highly Unlikely

 The reality is that you've already served your jail time immediately after your DWI arrest.
-Even though the state has imposed a mandatory minimum jail sentence of 72 hours (or three days) if you're convicted, our experience is that the time served immediately after an arrest covers the mandatory sentence.
-Sentencing outcomes show that most first-time offenders don't spend any additional time behind bars.
+Although the state has imposed a mandatory minimum jail sentence of 72 hours (three days) if convicted, our experience is that the time served immediately after arrest covers the mandatory sentence.
+Sentencing outcomes show that most first-time offenders don't receive additional time in prison.

 Texas Department of Public Safety data shows that of the 30,066 first-time DWI arrests in Texas in 2023, 24% resulted in jail time.
 That sounds like a lot.
 However, across Texas's five largest counties, 66% were sentenced to county jail for about 72 hours, while the remaining 34% got probation.